uyuni-project/uyuni/README.md

 ## Guidelines for coding:

-1. Create **always** idempotent feature, with right prefixes.
-(Secondary feature) -> If the feature is not idempotent, it will be not merged upstream.
+1. Create **always** idempotent feature, with right prefixes. (and **always** Secondary feature) -> If the feature is not idempotent, it will be not merged upstream.

-2. Scenario that cleanup, should be named : ```Scenario: CLEANUP: remove xx pkg""
+2. Scenario that cleanup, should be named : ```Scenario: CLEANUP: remove xx pkg"" or scenario before the actual test, should named "Prereq:"
 3. Steps should be grouped **by topic** and not by feature.
 4. Use the right prefix for your feature name.
+5. If you do pkg operation, look [here](docs/Patches_test.md)
-5. Reuse steps, don't create new if you don't need them (look under `./features/step_definitions/` to see which steps are already implemented)
+6. Reuse steps, don't create new if you don't need them (look under `./features/step_definitions/` to see which steps are already implemented)

-6. [Check the code coverage results](docs/codecoverage.md), after you have run the test suite with your code.
+7. [Check the code coverage results](docs/codecoverage.md), after you have run the test suite with your code.

 # Branch used